How to do Disneyland in a Day

 The shops are also open, so don’t think that if you’re early that you’ll just be standing around.
 Mosey your way down Main Street.
 Check out the windows in the store fronts, they are spectacular.
 If you’re early enough, you will eventually be stopped by a rope.
 Once the park opens, there will be an announcement, and BAM!
 The magic begins.

 img_6919For whatever reason, starting LEFT makes all the difference.
-Typically you will see people head straight to Peter Pan’s Flight, which we don’t recommend.
+Typically you will see people head straight to Peter Pan’s Flight or go right to Tomorrowland, which we don’t recommend.
 Our families tradition is always to do The Pirates of Caribbean, which you can walk right on.

 It’s nice to start the day with a ride that literally everybody can go on.
 It’s a large capacity ride, so if you’re with a large group you can ride together (party of 19 please).
-Then go to Adventureland for Indiana Jones, Tarzan’s Treehouse and Jungle Cruise.
-After that, you can head to Critter Country.
+Then go to Adventureland for Indiana Jones (use rider switch pass, if needed) Adventureland Tree house and Jungle Cruise.
+If Big Thunder doesn’t have a line, do this too – so you can do it again after dark!
+After that, you can head to Bayou Country (formerly Critter Country).
+Hit up Haunted Mansion first!
+The whole family can ride this.

 img_6488-2